vippsas/vipps-psp-api/vipps-psp-api.md

 The following is a proposal for triggering 3DS when a user changes the card attached to a PSP recurring agreement in the Vipps app.

-A new optional `updateCardUrl` property would be added to the initate call.
+A new optional `updateCardUrl` property would be added to the initiate call.
 This callback will be triggered when the user changes card with the following request;

 ```json
 HEADER: "